iamironman0/GUI-OpenAI-Whisper/README.md

 > For more information please visit OpenAI Wishper github: https://github.com/openai/whisper

-1. Run this command
+1. Install the required dependencies by running the following command:

 ```
 pip install -r requirements.txt
 ```
-on mac and linux
+On macOS and Linux, use pip3 instead:
 ```
 pip3 install -r requirements.txt
 ```

-2. Run the file
+2. Run the application by executing the following command:

 ```
 python main.py
 ```
-on mac and linux
+On macOS and Linux, use python3 instead:

 ```
 python3 main.py